sol4ik/db-alcohol/README.md

 We implemented a web-application using Python **Flask** and **psycopg2** package to manage access to database.

 ### Usage
-You can try our application at [here](https://soberup.herokuapp.com/).
+You can try our application [here](https://soberup.herokuapp.com/).

 At first you need to login as **alcoholic** or **sober-up inspector**.
 Then you can perform the following actions.